Readit News logoReadit News

 alekratz commented on Ask HN: Share your "LLM screwed us over" stories? · Posted by u/ATechGuy

-bvanderveen · 8 months ago
+bvanderveen · a year ago

 I'm surprised at how even some of the smartest people in my life take the output of LLMs at face value.
 LLMs are great for "plan a 5 year old's birthday party, dinosaur theme", "design a work-out routine to give me a big butt", or even rubber-ducking through a problem.